Chocolate Cupcakes

 Instructions

 - Prep oven and pans.
 Position a rack in the center of your oven.
-Pre-heat oven to 350ยฐF.
-Prepare two muffin pans with cupcake liners.
+Pre-heat oven to 350°F. Prepare two muffin pans with cupcake liners.
+You can also lightly spray the pan and liners with non-stick cooking spray so they won't stick.

 - Combine dry ingredients.
 In a large mixing bowl, sift together the sugar, flour, cocoa, baking powder, and baking soda.
 Stir in the salt.
-Set aside.
+Set aside.1 cup (200 g) granulated sugar 1 cup (120 g) all-purpose flour ½ cup (42 g) unsweetened Cocoa powder ¾ teaspoons baking powder ¾ teaspoons baking soda ½ teaspoon salt

 - Combine wet and dry ingredients.
 Add the wet ingredients to the flour mixture, and stir with a rubber spatula, together just until the last of flour has been incorporated.

-- Add boiling water.
-Stir in boiling water to batter and stir to combine. (batter will be thin).
+- Add hot coffee.
+Stir in the coffee to batter and stir to combine. (batter will be thin). ½ cup (120 ml) hot coffee

 - Bake cupcakes.
 Fill each cupcake well about 3/4 cup full of batter.
+I like to let the cupcakes rest for 10 minutes before baking so they bake up a bit taller.
 Bake for 18-22 minutes or until wooden pick inserted in center comes out clean, rotating pans halfway through baking.
 Remove cupcakes from the oven and cool in the pans for 5 minutes, then transfer to a cooling rack and cool on a wire rack.
 Cool completely.
-Repeat with the additional cupcake batter if needed. (about 6 additional cupcakes)

 Notes